 Commissions are the most commonly used sales compensation tool.
 They often make up a large portion of pay mix, alongside base pay.
 Organizations employ several different sales commission structures to motivate their reps and inspire performance among the team.
 Sales reps working on commission only do not earn a base pay under their sales compensation plan.
 Rather, their pay mix is purely variable pay (aka just commissions).

 Understanding Pay Mix and Incentives

 So how much pay should be at risk for a member of your sales team?
 Pay mix is the mix of base salary, variable pay, and non-monetary incentives sales reps earn.
 Most commonly, pay mix includes both base salary to variable income, but some pay mixes have 100% salary or 100% commission.

 Unfortunately, there isn't a one-size-fits all pay mix, and it should be tailored to different sales roles and responsibilities.
 In many cases, the ratio of base pay decreases as sales reps gain seniority and advance in their roles.
 The most important part is finding a pay mix and pairing it with sales incentives that motivate reps to close deals that help achieve organizational goals.

 The Challenge of Commission-only Sales Reps

 It's important to note, however, one risk companies face when hiring commission-only sales reps.
 Organizations must understand that commission-only sales compensation plays a big role in brand perception, recruiting, and sales rep behavior.

-Perhaps the most important impact sales compensation has on the recruitment and retention of top sales talent.
+Perhaps the most important impact commission sales has is on the recruitment and retention of top sales talent.
 Regardless of pay mix, compensation plans must be competitive enough to consistently bring in new talent and keep your top reps happy.

 The Impact on Sales Rep Performance